 Today most zoos worldwide collaborate and over the years we have established excellent partnerships with many other zoological institutions.
 The majority of animals that we care for are part of coordinated programmes in which zoos exchange animals and information to ensure genetic fitness and universal standards of husbandry are achieved.
 Most programmes operate a studbook and Our Durrell staff actively manage a large number of these, both at European and global levels.

-This depth of skill and experience within our animal staff is one of the reasons conservation professionals and students from around the world come to our wildlife park and train.
+This depth of skill and experience within our animal staff is one of the reasons conservation professionals and students from around the world come to our zoo and train.
 Yet it is also the presence of our animal collection itself and the training opportunities that it presents which makes us unique.
 What other learning establishments have a campus alive with some of the rarest creatures on the planet?